 Minimum Degree Requirements

-- Fifteen of which compose the core curriculum, with the remainder making up the student's individual concentration.
+- 15 of which compose the core curriculum, with the remainder making up the student's individual concentration.
 Students desiring the Vermont Administrative Licensure will take a majority of their electives in areas required through licensure standards as defined by Vermont Competencies for Administrative Endorsement and Vermont Standards for Professional Educators.

 - The core curriculum consists of the following courses:

 - A leadership portfolio which marks the final requirement of the program.
 Portfolios are presented as part of the Master’s Comprehensive Orals at the completion of each student’s degree program.

 A maximum of 9 credits may be accepted in transfer into the program.
 Transfer credit may be completed prior to admission to the program provided that the credit is approved by the student's graduate studies committee and that the credit conforms to all other Graduate College requirements.